elevenlabs/elevenlabs-docs/examples/elevenlabs-nextjs/README.md

 Open http://localhost:3000 to view your app.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 ## Learn More

-To learn more about ElevenLabs, take a look at the following resources:

 - [ElevenLabs Documentation](https://elevenlabs.io/docs) - learn about ElevenLabs features and API.